rinukkusu/material2_dart/README.md

 * [Toolbar](https://github.com/ntaoo/material2_dart/tree/master/lib/components/tabs)

+## Prerequisites

+This package depends on [scissors package](https://github.com/google/dart-scissors) which requires to install `sassc` for scss compilation.
+(Ruby sass is not supported.)

+If you have not set up scissors, please set up `scissors` with the [guide](https://github.com/google/dart-scissors#prerequisites).

 ## Usage

+1. Add this to your package's pubspec.yaml file. [(The example)](https://github.com/ntaoo/material2_dart/blob/master/example/pubspec.yaml)

+        dependencies:
+          material2_dart: any

+2. Run `pub get`.

+3. Import component files and add directives on a component metadata. [(The example)](https://github.com/ntaoo/material2_dart/tree/master/example/lib/button)

+## Example

-Please see the [Demo App](https://github.com/ntaoo/material2_dart/tree/master/web/) which includes all of the components and core functions usages.
+Please see the [Demo App](https://github.com/ntaoo/material2_dart/tree/master/example/) which includes all of the components and core functions usages.

 ### How to see the Demo App on a browser.